klaus-kramer/Vigil-Fluminis/README.md

 and put it for example in the models-directory. (btw:qwen2.5-7b-q4_k_m-imat would also work for example.)
 - in Vigil Fluminis open options->AI settings->modelfile and select the model
 - in Vigil Fluminis open options->AI settings->Enable AI assistant->Check
-- now it should work if you select an entry in rules/apps/connections and klick "Ask AI" in topmenu
+- select an entry in rules/apps/connections and klick "Ask AI" in topmenu
 - the AI runs locally on your computer without connection to internet